Hives and horses

 Causes of hives

-- Most hives on horses are caused by some sort of allergic reaction, perhaps from one of these sources:
+- Most hives on horses are caused by some allergic reaction, perhaps from one of these sources:

 - Topical ointments and sprays